SUMMARY

 Eighty Percent Of Private Sector Workers Had No Access To Paid Family Leave.
 According to CBS News, “The country’s 2.1 million government employees will gain 12 weeks of paid parental leave as part of a defense bill that President Donald Trump signed into law on Friday.
 But it still leaves about 80% of U.S. workers in the private sector with no access to paid family leave.
 The U.S. is one of a handful of countries that lacks a federal policy, at least for new mothers, leaving employers to decide whether to offer it.”
 [CBS News, 12/23/19]

-Dec.
-2019: Trump Signed The Federal Employee Paid Leave Act (FEPLA) Into Law, Granting Federal Employees Up To 12 Weeks Paid Time Off For The Birth, Adoption, Or Foster Of A New Child.
+December 2019: Trump Signed The Federal Employee Paid Leave Act (FEPLA) Into Law, Granting Federal Employees Up To 12 Weeks Paid Time Off For The Birth, Adoption, Or Foster Of A New Child.
 According to Federal News Network, “The Federal Employee Paid Leave Act (FEPLA), which President Donald Trump signed into law in mid-December, grants employees up to 12 weeks of paid time off for the birth, adoption or foster of a new child.
 Lawmakers, the White House and employee groups have touted the new benefit as an historic achievement for the federal workforce.”
 [Federal News Network, 1/8/20]

 As Written, FEPLA Excluded Federal Employees Who Were Not Covered By Title 5 – Including Federal Aviation Administration And Transportation Security Administration Workers – And Left It Unclear As To Whether Workers Covered By Other Statues Could Access The New Paid Leave Benefits.
 According to Federal News Network, “But as it’s written, FEPLA leaves out federal employees who aren’t covered by Title 5, and the language at times is ambiguous as to whether workers covered by other statutes would also have access to new paid parental leave benefits.
 Specifically, the paid parental leave law leaves out much of the Federal Aviation Administration, some employees at the Transportation Security Administration, non-judicial employees of the District of Columbia courts, the District of Columbia Public Defender Service, presidential employees and bankruptcy and magistrate judges.”
 [Federal News Network, 1/8/20]

-August 2017: The Trump Administration Halted An Obama Era Rule That Aimed To Close The Wage Gap By Requiring Large Companies To Report Pay Data By Race And Gender.
-According to Washington Post, “The Trump administration has halted a rule that would have required large companies to report to the government what they pay employees by race and gender — an Obama-era policy that aimed to close what economists call the wage gap.”
+August 2017: The Trump Administration Halted An Obama-Era Rule That Aimed To Close The Wage Gap By Requiring Large Companies To Report Pay Data By Race And Gender.
+According to the Washington Post, “The Trump administration has halted a rule that would have required large companies to report to the government what they pay employees by race and gender — an Obama-era policy that aimed to close what economists call the wage gap.”
 [Washington Post, 8/30/17]

 Administration Officials Argued The Data Collection Rule Was “Unnecessarily Burdensome” And Needed To Be Reviewed.
-According to Washington Post, “In a letter sent Tuesday to Victoria Lipnic, acting chair of the Equal Employment Opportunity Commission, Neomi Rao, administrator of the Office of Information and Regulatory Affairs, said the Office of Management and Budget had paused the government’s pay data collection process to review it.
+According to the Washington Post, “In a letter sent Tuesday to Victoria Lipnic, acting chair of the Equal Employment Opportunity Commission, Neomi Rao, administrator of the Office of Information and Regulatory Affairs, said the Office of Management and Budget had paused the government’s pay data collection process to review it.
 ‘OMB is concerned that some aspects of the revised collection of information lack practical utility, are unnecessarily burdensome, and do not adequately address privacy and confidentiality issues,’ Rao wrote, according to documents obtained by The Washington Post.”
 [Washington Post, 8/30/17]

 March 2019: A Federal Judge Ordered The Trump Administration To Reinstate An Obama-Era Rule Requiring Companies To Report Pay Data By Race And Gender.
-According to Washington Post, “A federal judge on Monday ordered the Trump administration to reinstate an Obama-era rule that required companies to report pay data by race and gender, a move advocates say will help shrink the wage gap.”
+According to the Washington Post, “A federal judge on Monday ordered the Trump administration to reinstate an Obama-era rule that required companies to report pay data by race and gender, a move advocates say will help shrink the wage gap.”
 [Washington Post, 3/5/19]

 Judge Tanya S. Chutkan Ruled The Trump Administration Violated The Law When It Halted The Equal Employment Opportunity Commission’s Pay Data Collection Efforts.
-According to Washington Post, “Tanya S. Chutkan, a U.S. district judge for the District of Columbia, ruled that the Trump administration violated the law when it halted the Equal Employment Opportunity Commission’s efforts to collect pay data by race and gender from large companies.
+According to the Washington Post, “Tanya S. Chutkan, a U.S. district judge for the District of Columbia, ruled that the Trump administration violated the law when it halted the Equal Employment Opportunity Commission’s efforts to collect pay data by race and gender from large companies.
 In defending its decision to freeze the rule, Chutkan wrote, the government failed to demonstrate that the requirements would ‘meaningfully increase the burden on employers.’”
 [Washington Post, 3/5/19]

-In 2017 The Gender Pay Gap In The Trump White House Was 37 Percent.
-According to Las Vegas Review Journal, “Perry found that the gender pay gap in the Trump White House in 2017 was larger — 37 percent — with men earning a median salary of $115,000 and women earning $72,650.”
-[Las Vegas Review Journal, 8/12/19]
+In 2017 The Gender Pay Gap In The Trump White House Was 37%.
+According to the Las Vegas Review-Journal, “Perry found that the gender pay gap in the Trump White House in 2017 was larger — 37 percent — with men earning a median salary of $115,000 and women earning $72,650.”
+[Las Vegas Review-Journal, 8/12/19]

 Trump Claimed Median Household Income Had Increased By $7,000 During The First Two Years Of His Presidency.
-According to Washington Post, “‘Median household income under eight years of Obama was up $975.
+According to the Washington Post, “‘Median household income under eight years of Obama was up $975.
 That’s eight years.
 Under eight years of President Bush — we had President Obama, $975.
 President Bush, $400.
 Eight years, eight years, $400, $975.
 Me, two and a half years, it’s up $7,000. $5,000 plus $2,000 for the tax cut that everybody got.’ — Trump, interview with Sean Hannity of Fox News, Oct.
 21” [Washington Post, 10/28/19]

 Trump’s Claims Were Based On Several Opinion Articles Written By His Former Campaign Economic Adviser Stephen Moore.
-According to Washington Post, “The president has a shiny new talking point, courtesy of some opinion articles by Stephen Moore, a former campaign economic adviser whom he briefly nominated for a seat on the Federal Reserve Board.
+According to the Washington Post, “The president has a shiny new talking point, courtesy of some opinion articles by Stephen Moore, a former campaign economic adviser whom he briefly nominated for a seat on the Federal Reserve Board.
 Moore argued that the median household income gain under Bush was a little over $400 and under Obama about $1,000, compared with $5,000 under Trump.
 He also added in the supposed tax cut savings.”
 [Washington Post, 10/28/19]

-Washington Post Analysis Found Trump’s Framing For The Claim To Be “Misleading.”
-According to Washington Post, “Trump may have reason to crow about the trends in the growth of household median income, but his framing is misleading, especially when he compares himself with Obama.
+A Washington Post Analysis Found Trump’s Framing For The Claim To Be “Misleading.”
+According to the Washington Post, “Trump may have reason to crow about the trends in the growth of household median income, but his framing is misleading, especially when he compares himself with Obama.
 In general, the gains documented are mostly a continuation of a trend started under Obama.
 Trump earns Two Pinocchios.”
 [Washington Post, 10/28/19]

-48 States Saw Decline In Growth Of Real Median Household Income Under Trump.
+Forty-Eight States Saw Decline In Growth Of Real Median Household Income Under Trump.
 According to Capital & Main/Newsweek, “All but two states saw a decline in growth of real median household income under Trump – including Pennsylvania, Wisconsin, Michigan, and Florida, four states widely regarded as the key electoral battlegrounds that will likely determine the 2020 presidential election.”
 [Capital & Main/Newsweek, 2/24/20]

 Middle-Class Incomes Grew At A Rate Of 2.7 Percent From 2016 To 2018 Compared To 5.8 Percent Growth From 2014 To 2016.
 According to Capital & Main/Newsweek, “Middle-class incomes grew at a rate of 2.7 percent from 2016 through 2018, compared to a 5.8 percent growth rate from 2014 through 2016 when accounting for inflation.
 ‘Despite what we heard at the State of the Union, the truth is that this economy is not performing well for most Americans,’ says Thea Lee, president of the Washington, D.C.-based Economic Policy Institute (EPI).
 ‘At this point in the business cycle, wage and income growth for working households should be accelerating, not slowing.’”
 [Capital & Main/Newsweek, 2/24/20]